raphaelbassani/itunes_albums/README.md

 ## Architecture

+### MVVM (Model-View-ViewModel)

+This project follows the **MVVM pattern** to ensure a clear separation of concerns:

+- **Model** → Represents the data layer (API responses, entities, repositories).
+- **View** → Flutter UI widgets (pages and widgets) that render the state.
+- **ViewModel** → Holds business logic and application state using Riverpod's `StateNotifier`.

+This ensures:
+* Views remain declarative and free of business logic.
+* ViewModels are easily testable in isolation.
+* Models are clean representations of the data and domain rules.

 This project follows **Clean Code**, **SOLID principles**, and **Domain-Driven Design (DDD)**:

 * **Clean Code**: Modular folder structure, readable names, single responsibility per class, and clear separation of concerns.